clojurebridge-minneapolis/track1-chatter/Pages/Page 3_Start project.md

 The `HTML` tab shows what the HTML document looks like.
 The default is an empty head and a body with the string "Hello World".
 This is different from what we saw when we used `View Page Source`.
 The browser requested html but only got a string back, and it fleshes out a legal page from this information.

 Click on the `Net` tab and refresh the page.
-You see the request is actually a GET request and the response contained a status code of 200 -- that indicates the request was successful.
+You see the request is actually a GET request and the response contained a status code of 200 &mdash; that indicates the request was successful.

 In your browser address bar, type `http://localhost:3000/non-existent-page`.
 Now you see the GET request is in red and has a status of 404, which indicates that the server couldn't find the page.
 This was handled by the line,